 Reasons For Gaps In Employment

+There are various reasons for gaps in employment.
 There are many reasons why people have gaps in employment:

 - It can be maternity leave